 So, here’s why I shouldn’t be a programmer (based on my stereotypes), along with a relatively short version of my story:

 - I don’t have a background in programming,

 - I’m a woman who’s old enough that my kids are in high school,

-- I don’t particularly care to know what happens inside my computer,
+- I don’t particularly care to know specifics of what happens inside my computer,

 - I don’t really like any of the following: